everydaycookingtips.com

 • Preheat oven to 375°F (190°C).
 Line baking sheets with parchment paper.

-• Let cookies cool on the baking sheets for a few minutes before transferring them to a wire rack to cool completely.
+• Allow cookies to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Notes